University Accident Review Committee

 - Meet periodically to review agency-owned vehicle accidents reported to the Office of Property & Liability Risk Management.
 The committee will review all available information and, if desired, will interview the operator and witnesses.
 All drivers will be sent an invitation to attend the University Accident Review Committee or, if desired, to submit a written statement not less than one week prior to the committee meeting.

-- After thoroughly reviewing an accident, will make such recommendations to the AVP and Treasurer as the committee thinks is appropriate.
+- After thoroughly reviewing an accident, will make such recommendations as the committee thinks is appropriate to the appropriate VP.

 Human Resources Department